ILLGrenoble/webx-dev-env/README.md

 docker run --rm -v `pwd`:/app -p 5555-5558:5555-5558 --name webx-dev-env webx-dev-env-ubuntu:22.04
 ```

-(add the `-d` argument to the end of this to run the container as a daemon).

 By default this runs X11 on DISPLAY :20 with a resolution of 1920x1080.
 You can modify these values by adding arguments to the above command.
 For example

 ```